JustLikeF1re/My_Profile/README_EN.md

 ---

-## 🧭 About This Repository
+## 🧭 About This Repository:

 This repository serves as a **portfolio** showcasing:
-- my skills in working with data, Python, SQL, Airflow, and ML;
+- My skills in working with data, Python, SQL, Airflow, and ML;
-- my approach to structuring projects and writing clean, maintainable code;
+- My approach to structuring projects and writing clean, maintainable code;
-- examples of real or realistic data-related tasks.
+- Examples of real or realistic data-related tasks.

 ---